 The demand for mental health services grew, as indicated by self-reports and increased emergency medical services for mental health conditions (Auerbach & Miller, 2020).
-As of January 2022, an estimated 23.75% of adults in Oregon have a diagnosable mental, behavioral or emotional disorder, and 9.78% have a substance use disorder, compared to the national average of 19.86% and 7.74%, respectively (Reinert et al., 2022).
-Once the telehealth restrictions and regulations were waived here in Oregon, the Oregon Health Authority (OHA) mandated that all commercial insurance companies reimburse telehealth appointments at the same rate as in-person appointments, thus removing regulatory and financial barriers from access to care.
-Mental health clinics now could legally and financially offer telehealth appointments instead of the traditional in-person appointment.
+As of January 2022, an estimated 23.75% of adults in Oregon have a diagnosable mental, behavioral, or emotional disorder, and 9.78% have a substance use disorder, compared to the national average of 19.86% and 7.74%, respectively (Reinert et al., 2022).
+Once the telehealth restrictions and regulations were waived here in Oregon, the Oregon Health Authority (OHA) mandated that all commercial insurance companies reimburse telehealth appointments at the same rate as inperson appointments, thus removing regulatory and financial barriers from access to care.
+Mental health clinics could now legally and financially offer telehealth appointments instead of traditional in-person ones.
 Mental health clinics that were able to adapt to telehealth appointments remained viable, serving both the current patient population and new patients (Torous et al., 2020).
-Although telehealth improves access to care, Oregon continues to rank as one of the highest states in the prevalence of mental illness with poor access to care (Reinert et al.).
+Although telehealth improves access to care, Oregon remains one of the highest states in the prevalence of mental illness with poor access to care (Reinert et al.).